padro89/snakemake-workflow-cnag/README.md

 # Transcriptomics workflow

 Repository used to create a Snakemake transcriptomics workflow for CNAG

 In this file I will reflect any ideas I have concerning this project, and what I am using.
+Eventually it will become a description of the process and it will explain how to use, functioning as the pipeline ducumentation.

 ## Version control by use of github